 The above represents only a brief overview of the areas personal injury law can cover.
 Personal injuries may arise under a myriad of circumstances, but the common element that holds everything together is that a person suffers a potentially serious injury due to the reckless, careless, or intentional act of another.

 What to Do If You Were Hurt by a Dangerous Product in Springdale

 Companies that market and sell their products in retail stores in Springdale or to Springdale residents over the phone or Internet have a duty to make sure that the item is free from problems or hazards that can result in serious injury or death.
 While most companies are aware of this duty and attempt to market safe products, certain problems can slip through the cracks.
 Even though industry standards and regulations make defective and dangerous products rarer, they are still out there.

 To name a few, there have been significant issues with cars and trucks in recent years.
 Defects include the General Motors (GM) ignition switch issue that causes vehicles to stall and lose power, the Takata airbag inflator defect that results in airbags deploying with excessive force, and the FCA rear fuel tank fire problems.
 Outside of the automotive industry, problems with fires and falls from hoverboards have caused significant injuries and property damage.

-If you’ve been hurt by a defective product, it is important to seek medical attention immediately.
+If you have been hurt by a defective product, it is important to seek medical attention immediately.
 If you are injured and feeling pain or discomfort, let the doctor know so that the full extent of your injuries can be treated.
 Once you have received medical treatment, be sure to keep the defective product and take photos of any damage or other problems that may have occurred.
 However, if the product is still in a dangerous state, be extremely careful when handling it or call a products liability lawyer who can help you locate a qualified person who can handle and preserve the product.

 - Accidents at Railroad Crossings